blakedallen/gamelogs/README.md

 <img src="img/ravenswood-shadow.jpg" width="900" />

-The party was then attacked by skeletons
+The party was then attacked by the undead (skeleton warriors)
 #### Notable encounter: a spirit dog

 The party narrowly escaped the shadow creatures and made it to the dark citadel